MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

       - **Intersect** overlaps the two groups.
 Only data that *is common* to both groups remains in the unified group.
       - **Except** combines the two groups.
 Only data in group A that *is not common* to data in group B is kept.

 1. By default, the output entity will automatically contain all attributes of customer profiles that match the defined filters.
-If a segment is based on other entities than the *Customer* entity, select **Project attributes** to add more attributes from these entities to the output entity.
+In B-to-B when using the *ContactProfile* entity, the Account ID is automatically included.
+If a segment is based on other entities than the *Customer* entity or to include more attributes from the *ContactProfile*, select **Project attributes** to add more attributes from these entities to the output entity.

-   > [!IMPORTANT]
+   > [!NOTE]
-   > For segments based on business accounts, details of one or more contacts of each account from the *ContactProfile* entity must be included in the segment to allow that segment to be activated or exported to destinations that require contact information.
+   > If you created a *ContactProfile* from **Semantic mappings** rather than data unification, details of one or more contacts in a segment of accounts from the *ContactProfile* entity must be included in the segment to allow that segment to be activated or exported to destinations that require contact information.
 For more information about the *ContactProfile* entity, see [Semantic mappings](semantic-mappings.md).
    > A sample output for a segment based on business accounts with projected attributes of contacts could look like this:
    >
    > |ID  |Account name  |Revenue  |Contact name  | Contact role|